Primary Goals for Boulder's Nobel Circle

 Boulder's Nobel Circle

-That is remarkable for our smallish city.
-Even more remarkable when you realize that no other city in Colorado has even a single Nobel.
+That is remarkable for our smallish city and suggests that Boulder is a special place.
 Some people will ask why worry about something as intangible as Boulder's place in the world, or Boulder's image?
 Several things could be mentioned but we think the most important is: Who do our kids think they are?
 Some -- probably even most -- grow up in that nether world of innocence, of friends, times of self absorption, and fun.
 However, from some experience, some image, they begin to choose a direction in life.
 What image should we as a community present for them to consider?

 We believe that Boulder's image, both for the City and the County, should be what is most unique to Boulder.
 Boulder's Nobel Circle should represent advanced education, and high achievement, symbolized by our Nobel Prizes.
 Our Nobel Laureates are the celebrities of education.
 Stretch your imagination to the larger world.
 Athens has its Parthenon, Paris has the Eiffel Tower, and Sydney has its Opera House.
 Boulder should have a Nobel Circle as its defining image.
 Incidentally, we would be the first city in the nation to make this visionary choice.

 How can we create a Nobel Circle that is inspiring for youngsters?
+By engaging students from our public schools to create original designs to be given to professional artists for consideration, and by also enlisting the national arts community in a design competition.
 We will sponsor a design competition among artists nation-wide.
 To qualify for the competition an artist must provide images of previous work at the intersection of science and art.
 From these submissions our committee will select two or three artists to provide competing designs for the Nobel Circle.
 We expect a provision in the design for visiting children to stand in the monument to have their pictures taken.
-We will divide $40,000 among these artists as incentives for their detailed design work.
 The winner will be chosen according to which design fits the fabric of the Mall and which design will most effectively inspire young students.

-The videos are a project in themselves that will be done by artists selected in the same manner as the Design competition for the monument.
-Different presentations will be needed for elementary and for secondary school students.
+The videos are a project in themselves that will include clips for each of the Laureates -- their research and persona -- interspersed with comments from aspiring high school science students.
 This aspect of the Nobel Circle will be advised by Samantha Messier, the Science Curriculum Coordinator of our school district.

 Building a Design Concept